maheverma2/TextUtils/README.md

 # TextUtils App
- It is used to manipulate your text to Lowercase,UpperCase,RemoveSpace,WordCount,CharCount and Also Calculate Time Required To Read
+ It is based on Rect.js which is used to manipulate your text to Lowercase,UpperCase,RemoveSpace,WordCount,CharCount and Also Calculate Time Required To Read